Intratec TEC-22: Original

 The original TEC-22 variant featured a threaded barrel and a 30-round magazine.
 The barrel threading is 1/2–20 and allows a barrel extension or suppressor to be attached.
 A small, knurled nut threads onto the barrel to protect the threading.

 TEC-22TK

 A small number of pistols were made with the Tec-Kote rust-resistant finish in 1988.
 Other than the finish, there is no difference between models.

 TEC-25

-In 1986 a small number of the TEC-25 variant were made.
+In 1986, a small number of the TEC-25 variant were made.
 The pistol was similar to the standard TEC-22, but was chambered in .25 ACP.
 The TEC-25 is completely unrelated to the Intratec Protec-25 pistol.

 Sport-22

-The Sport-22 featured a non-threaded barrel and a 10-round rotary magazine to comply with the now expired 1994 U.S. firearms legislation which forbade the sale of the original TEC-22 model.
+The Sport-22 featured a unthreaded barrel and a 10-round rotary magazine to comply with the now expired 1994 U.S. firearms legislation which forbade the sale of the original TEC-22 model.